PHPExpertsInc/ColorSpeaker/README.md

  ✔ Can be constructed with a zero-indexed array
  ✔ Can be outputted as a CSS string

-PHPExperts\ColorSpeaker\RGBSpeaker
- ✔ Can be constructed from an RGBColor
- ✔ Can be constructed from a HexColor
- ✔ Will only accept integers between 0 and 255, inclusive
- ✔ Can return an RGBColor
- ✔ Can return a CSSHexColor
- ✔ Can be outputted as a CSS string

 PHPExperts\ColorSpeaker\DTOs\CSSHexColor
  ✔ Can assert if a string is a valid CSS hex color
  ✔ The hex code must start with a "#" sign
  ✔ Will only accept three digit and six digit hex codes
- ✔ Can be outputted as a CSS string

-PHPExperts\ColorSpeaker\CSSHexSpeaker
- ✔ Can be constructed from an RGB Color
- ✔ Can be constructed from a HexColor
- ✔ Can return an RGBColor
- ✔ Can return a CSSHexColor
  ✔ Can be outputted as a CSS string

 ## Testing